SalesConnection/Caction-Support/docs/Start_Up_Guide.md

 If you're solo, you'll be automatically set up with a personal Workspace layout.<br>

-If you're creating a new Workspace, get started by learning about our core ClickUp features.<br><br>
+If you're creating a new Workspace, get started by learning about our core Sales Connection features.<br><br>

 ## Join a Workspace

-Your organization will send you an invite to join their ClickUp Workspace.
-If you don't have a ClickUp account, you'll be prompted to sign up.<br>
+Your organization will send you an invite to join their Sales Connection Workspace.
+If you don't have a Sales Connection account, you'll be prompted to sign up.<br>

 Your organization may require two-factor authentication or use single sign-on (SSO).<br>

-If you've joined your organization's Workspace, you can always create your own separate Workspace using the same account, or create a separate ClickUp account with a different email address.<br><br>
+If you've joined your organization's Workspace, you can always create your own separate Workspace using the same account, or create a separate Sales Connection account with a different email address.<br><br>

 ## What's my user type?